1986webdeveloper/ObjectDetectorAndroidKotlin/README.md

 # ObjectDetectorAndroidKotlin

-One of the exciting feature announced by Android is TensorFlow.
+This is demonstration of Object detection with the use of TensorFlow.
 TensorFlow is an end-to-end open source platform for machine learning.

 App gets the current frames from the camera and it uses this frame to get predictions using the SSD-Mobilenet model trained using the Tensorflow Object Detection API.